Using Decoupled Features for Photo-realistic Style Transfer: Experiments

 \subsubsection{Demo software}

-Readers can access a GUI implementation of the proposed method through the following {\bf LINK}.
+Readers can access a standalone GUI implementation of the proposed method and the MATLAB source code through the following {\href{https://github.com/trevorcanham/dCoupST}{LINK}}.
 This implementation allows users to select the source and target images, toggle features to be transferred to specific color channels, perform cropping on the source and target input, encode the transform as a LUT, and batch process images for a particular transfer.